Lotte Group Chairman Inspects Syracuse Biologics Facility Amid U.S. Tariff Concerns

 Lotte Biologics entered the biotech sector in 2023 by acquiring a pharmaceutical manufacturing facility in Syracuse from Bristol Myers Squibb (BMS).
 The company invested approximately $100 million to establish a state-of-the-art ADC production line, which began operations in April after securing its first contract with an Asian biotech firm.

-Lotte Group Chairman Shin Dong-bin (second from the left) visited the Lotte Biologics Syracuse Bio-Campus in New York on October 5, inspecting the ADC production facility, which began full-scale operations following its completion in March (Photo provided by Lotte Group).
+Lotte Group Chairman Shin Dong-bin (second from the left) visits the Lotte Biologics Syracuse Bio-Campus in New York on October 5, inspecting the ADC production facility that began full-scale operations after its completion in March (Photo courtesy of Lotte Group).

 The Syracuse facility now offers comprehensive contract development and manufacturing organization (CDMO) services, supporting both clinical and commercial ADC production.
 Equipped with integrated production and purification lines, including a 1,000-liter conjugation reactor, the campus also conducts in-house quality control (QC) testing and characterization services.